-The drug overdose crisis in Canada disproportionately affects Indigenous peoples.
-Recent figures from British Columbia, for example, showed that between January and May 2020, 16% of all overdose deaths in that province were of people from First Nations, who represent only 3.3% of the province's population.
-In that same time period, the rate of death among people from First Nations was 5.6 times higher than among other British Columbians.
-In particular, the number of women from First Nations who died of overdose is 8.7 times higher than for other women in that province in 2019.
+The drug overdose crisis in Canada disproportionately affects Indigenous peoples.58 Recent figures from British Columbia, for example, showed that between January and May 2020, 16% of all overdose deaths in that province were of First Nations people, who represent only 3.3% of the province's population.
+In that same time period, the rate of death among First Nations people was 5.6 times higher than among other British Columbians.
+In particular, the number of First Nations women who died by overdose was 8.7 times higher than for other women in that province in 2019.59

-Moreover, many people dealing with opioid-related harms also experience other mental disorders.
-Factors frequently noted among those who have died of opioid-and other drug-related overdoses include: a history of mental health concerns, trauma and stigma; a lack of available help at the time of the overdose; a lack of social support; and a lack of comprehensive, coordinated health care and social service follow-ups.
-In particular, stigma around substance use is a barrier to obtaining help, health care and social services.
+Moreover, many people dealing with opioid-related harms also experience other mental disorders.60 Factors frequently noted among those who have died of opioid- and other drug-related overdoses include: a history of mental health concerns, trauma and stigma; a lack of available help at the time of the overdose; a lack of social support; and a lack of comprehensive, coordinated health care and social service follow-ups.61 In particular, stigma around substance use is a barrier to obtaining help, health care and social services.62 emerging from that survey concluded that "[t]he presence of a mental or substance use disorder was associated with increased odds of coming into contact with police, even after controlling for related demographic and socioeconomic factors."65

-In 2012, Statistics Canada's Canadian Community Health Survey showed that Canadians with a mental or substance use disorder were more likely to be arrested than those without a disorder, and they were more likely to come into contact with police for problems with their emotions, mental health or substance use.
-A report emerging from that survey concluded that "[t]he presence of a mental or substance use disorder was associated with increased odds of coming into contact with police, even after controlling for related demographic and socioeconomic factors."
+In 2012, Statistics Canada's Canadian Community Health Survey63 showed that Canadians with a mental or substance use disorder were more likely to be arrested than those without a disorder, and they were more likely to come into contact with police for problems with their emotions, mental health or substance use.64 A report